hcp4715/NHB_Globalization_Revisit/README.md

 -   A6.
 ACSST5Y2021.S0101-2023-02-08T075713.csv \# US census data
 -   A7.
 ACSDT5Y2021.B15001-2023-02-08T135043.csv \# US data with educational attainment

-B)  Author diversity: We compared comparing author's country of institution (Main Script: Authordiversity.RMD).
+B)  Author diversity: We compared each of the 171 authors country of institution to understand the extent to which local collaborators were included (Main Script: Authordiversity.RMD).
 Related data files:

 -   B1.
 Ruggeri et al 2022_author diversity.xlsx
 -   B2.
 Ruggeri et al 2022_country diversity.xlsx